What you’ll learn:

 Traditional VC funds are long-term investments.
 It can take up to 10 years before a VC firm exits every investment in a fund’s portfolio.
 In contrast, SPVs typically seek to return money to investors in a much shorter period of time because realizing a return depends on just one company reaching an exit, such as an acquisition or an IPO.

-Why VC firms use SPVs
+Why venture capitalists use SPVs

 SPVs are an investment vehicle VCs can use to optimize for liquidity, asset diversification, or even fund reputation.
 Here are some common scenarios when SPVs make sense instead of a traditional fund: